Sir John Muir, 1st Baronet: Life

 He was born on 8 December 1828, the son of James Muir (b.1801) and his wife, Elizabeth Brown.

 In 1849 Muir joined James Finlay and Co. cotton mill owners.
 In 1861 he became a junior partner and after buying out other partners became sole partner in 1883.
 Due to the American Civil War the company had to relocate the main source of cotton to India in 1871.
 There, with his cousin Hugh Brown Muir, they established the firm of Finlay Muir & Co.
-In 1882, due to the Indian connection, they branched into tea plantations, and from their into rubber and jute.
+In 1882, due to the Indian connection, they branched into tea plantations, and from there into rubber and jute.
 He became the major world stakeholder in tea growing and packing.

 They also acquired plantations in Sri Lanka.
 By the end of the 19th century they controlled 270,000 acres, 77,000 of which were tea plantations.

 The company's Indian headquarters were at Dalhousie Square in Calcutta, alongside the government buildings.
 The main production building was at Lyons Range next to the Calcutta Stock Exchange.